Jaiendiran/PP_9.-Social-Feed/Info.md

 * Add 'Favorites' option and post filtration.
 * A dashboard only for admin to access showcases the reports of the app and its data's.
 * User logs tracker.
-* Comments to a post.
+* Comments to a each post.
 * Private posts specific to each user stored as a sub-collection.